Jathusan19/Jathusan19/README.md

 <td height="100%" align="left">
 <h3 align="center"> About Me </h3>

--  I am full stack developer and interseted in web and mobile development
+-  I am a full stack developer and interseted in web and mobile development
 - 🌱 I’m currently learning Artificial Intelligence (AI) and Cloud Computing
 - 💻 Studies at University of Ruhuna
 - 📌 LinkedIn - [Jathusan Uthayaraj](https://www.linkedin.com/in/jathusan-uthayaraj-20b7631a6/)